derbyjs/derby-site/md/docs/derby-0.6/views/template-syntax/functions.md

 # Functions

 Functions defined on a property of a controller can be invoked from view expressions or in response to events.
-As a general pattern, paths refer to the model when getting values and to the controller when calling functions.
+As a general pattern, view paths refer to the model when getting values and to the controller when calling functions.

 ## Controller property lookup